Fire safety in the workplace

-The Fire Safety Order also applies if you have paying guests - eg if you run a bed and breakfast, guest house or let a self-catering property.
+The Fire Safety Order also applies if you have paying guests, for example if you run a bed and breakfast, guesthouse or let a self-catering property.

-- carry out and regularly review a fire risk assessment of the premises
+- carry out a fire risk assessment of the premises and review it regularly

 - tell staff or their representatives about the risks you’ve identified